 Not only should you have them working, but you should also link your Google Analytics account with your Search Console account.
 This will allow you to see keyword info in Analytics.

 I thought for sure all mine would be set up right because my blog was running smoothly, but it wasn’t.
-So, I urge you to go through the steps and verify you have your accounts set up right.
+So, double check!

 3. Install an SEO plugin